Large Language Models for Mobile GUI Text Input Generation: An Empirical Study: Background

 \subsection{Large Language Models}

 Large Language Models (LLMs)~\cite{abs-2303-18223} have been trained on ultra-large-scale corpora.
-They have demonstrated impressive performance in the field of Natural Language Processing (NLP).
-LLMs (like GPT-3.5~\cite{GPT35} and GPT-4~\cite{GPT4}) can show understanding of natural language sentences and generate reasonable texts, which can be used in different downstream tasks related to software testing, such as unit-test generation~\cite{TufanoDSS22, abs-2307-00588, LemieuxILS23}, bug analysis~\cite{DBLP:conf/sigsoft/ZhangITH0J22,DBLP:journals/corr/abs-2306-01987} and system test-input generation~\cite{LiuCWCHHW23,0010ZPZMZ17,DBLP:conf/pldi/YeTTHFSBW021}.
+They have demonstrated impressive performance in Natural Language Processing (NLP).
+LLMs (like GPT-5.4~\cite{openai_gpt54_2026} and Claude-4.6~\cite{claude_46_2026}) can show understanding of natural language sentences and visual inputs, and generate reasonable texts, which can be used in different downstream tasks related to software testing, such as unit-test generation~\cite{TufanoDSS22, abs-2307-00588, LemieuxILS23} and system test-input generation~\cite{LiuCWCHHW23,0010ZPZMZ17,DBLP:conf/pldi/YeTTHFSBW021}.
+Previous research studied Vision Language Models (VLMs), which align visual inputs with natural-language representations, and enable models to reason over image-text inputs~\cite{alayrac2022flamingo,liu2023visual}.
+For mobile GUI testing, VLMs are relevant because screenshots can carry visual layout, widget appearance, and rendered-text cues that are not always fully preserved in textual UI metadata~\cite{liu2024vision}.
 LLMs may have different parameter scales, network structures, and training datasets.
-However, users can interact and query LLMs using natural language inputs.
-We briefly introduce the structure of GPT-3.5 in Figure~\ref{AFIG: The model structure of GPT-3.5} (Appendix~\ref{ASEC:Information About The Selected LLMs}).
+However, users can interact with and query LLMs using natural language; and use visual inputs for VLMs and multimodal LLMs.